mozaik-association/mozaik/docs/test-module.md

  - Does the person aldready exist or not ?
  - Linking of interrests with thesaurus

- ## Cotisatoin and amout of the fee
+ ## Cotisation and amout of the fee

  As far as dues rates are concerned, these are simple Odoo items.
 Membership rates vary based on several rules:
 - First membership